ArbitrumFoundation/governance/docs/overview.md

 | -------- | ------------- | ------ |
 | Arb One 3% Governor | non-constitutional | only treasury-related proposals |
 | Arb One 5% Governor | constitutional | - |

-##### Vote Exclusion
-Token holders have the ability to exclude their votes from the above quorum calculations by delegating to a designated "exclude address," address `0xA4b86`.
-Delegating to the exclude address prevents tokens that are not expected to participate in governance from "artificially" inflating the required quorum size.
-For example, the treasury should not use its own tokens to vote on proposals, thus, the treasury's votes are delegated to the exclude address.

 #### Arbitrum One L2 Timelock